 That was indeed the question.

-Since I knew it was a familiar subject- English Essay; and it was on a generally familiar territory for everyone – Customer Service Officer, I thought it was going to be easy.
+Since I knew it was a familiar subject- English Essay; and it was on generally familiar territory for everyone – Customer Service Officer, I thought it was going to be easy.
 It was affixed for twenty mins.
-They did not indicate the number of words needed, but with the A4 blank sheet given, I knew, at most, 500words would be sufficient.
-So I aimed at concise reasons on three-quarter of the page in legible prints.
+They did not indicate the number of words needed, but with the A4 blank sheet given, I knew, at most, 500 words would be sufficient.
+So I aimed at concise reasons on three-quarters of the page in legible prints.

 My inner mind kept urging towards truth.
 Here’s what came up to write…

 Why I want to work as a Customer Service Officer

 Although Customer Service Officer is a decent and honest profession, I must say I’m overqualified for it.
 This is besides the fact that the profession tends towards minimum common knowledge capacity building, no technical or complex skill I’d rather be built on.
 Hence I wouldn’t want to build a career in one.
 But seeing as that is the only vacant position your company has to offer and I’ll rather be busy than idle, I just thought I would apply myself…